AlSch092/UltimateAntiCheat/README.md

 - VTable hooking (code must be fixed)
 - Blocks DLL & symbol enumeration within certain tools such as Cheat Engine
 - Encrypted Shellcode payload execution (requires a server to send data to this project)
+- Check if Windows is in 'Test Signing mode'

 ## Requirements
 - For remapping to work in this project, /O2 must be enabled for optimization.
 Choosing other options might cause the program to throw exceptions.

 ## Updates
+- April 7, '24: Added TestSigning / Windows 'test mode' detection
 - April 3, '24: Added WINAPI hook checking, blacklisted process checking
 - March 31, '24: Detection methods have been moved to Detections class, techniques/prevention methods have been moved into Preventions class.
 Thus we have a set of detections and a set of preventions.
 Added detection looping to make the program feel more like a commercial AC.
 Code structure is closer now to where I had aimed originally.
 There's still much that can be added, stay tuned.
 - March 25, '24: Beginning to move tests into their proper places and making use of the API class.
 Future updates will improve code structure and add threaded & looping support to make the program feel more like a commercial AC product and less like a techniques testing suite